We are happy for you to use these materials free of charge subject to our terms of use which can be found here.

 Mental Health Assessment Tools

 A useful portfolio of Mental Health Assessment Tools has been developed by the Laois Offaly Longford Westmeath Mental Health working group for use by professional members of multi disciplinary teams in mental health practice.
-The portfolio includes Mental Health Symptom Screening Tools, Becks Tools, Self-Evaluation Screening Tools, Medication Effect Screening Tools, Addiction Screening Tools, Living Skills Screening Tools & Stress vulnerability framework The full report can be found on Lenus website here.
+The portfolio includes Mental Health Symptom Screening Tools, Becks Tools, Self-Evaluation Screening Tools, Medication Effect Screening Tools, Addiction Screening Tools, Living Skills Screening Tools & Stress vulnerability framework The full report can be found here.

 Other reports & articles